Medidata Blog

 Clinical trial data (CTD) and real world data (RWD) have always been siloed—until now.
 New technological and regulatory advancements are letting sponsors link a patient’s CTD to RWD.
 Combined, CTD and RWD are enabling analytics and insights that were previously impossible and accelerating clinical development for better evidence generation during and after the trial.

 Medidata, with partners like Datavant, the industry’s trusted, neutral, ubiquitous technology for connecting health data, has developed technologies that support linkage at scale.
 These technologies do not place additional burden on patients, sites, or sponsors and connect data in a way that preserves patient privacy.
-Trial participants often get ‘lost’ after a study is completed.
+Trial patients often get ‘lost’ after a study is completed.
 However, it is important to remain in touch with them to understand outcomes and impact of trials.
 Medidata Link, which allows sponsors to collect CTD and link it at the patient level to RWD, lets users see why patients dropped out.
 Using this solution will future proof clinical development.

 With this in mind, the session ‘The Next Era of CAR-T Development: What We’ve Learned So Far and What’s to Come in Designing Safer Trials’ looked into novel strategies that clinical operation teams can adopt to overcome drug development challenges.
 The session also discussed how historical clinical trial data can be the key to developing safer treatments.
 With six regulatory approvals already in the first half of 2022 and 500 ongoing trials, CAR-T development is entering a new phase in its maturity curve and the coming years will hopefully see hundreds of programs moving into pivotal trials.